liqs02/chat-wave/README.md

 An auth service implements easy common client and user authorization system for microservices.

 Clients are authenticated by `client_secret_post` and authorized by `client_credentials` provided by spring boot.
-If you wish to add a new client, add the following lines to the configuration file
+If you wish to add a new client, add the following lines to the configuration file:
 ```yaml
 app:
   clients: